 The Internet made it easier to find those authorities online, but learning the methods of legal research took even more experience in court.
 And to choose the right laws, I had to learn to analyze a case from both sides — something Courtroom5 helps with.

 Over time, through loss after loss at the hands of lawyers on the other side, I also learned the value of legal writing — of crafting an argument to support my positions.
 Turns out judges are trained to receive written and oral arguments in very peculiar ways.
 There’s an art to making those arguments, but it’s something anyone can learn.

 As a founder at Courtroom5, I spend a lot of time in courtrooms, doing what the startup philosophers call customer discovery.
 My job is to discover the things self-represented litigants need to help them win.
 I could rely on my own experience, but the biggest mistake a startup founder can make is to assume she knows her customers.

 Still, what I’ve learned from watching and chatting with people in court is that my experience is not that unusual.
 I’m just further along the learning curve.
 I see people at various stages of understanding what’s necessary to succeed in court without a lawyer.
 They’re filing the wrong documents, using the wrong terms, feeling anxious and alone, frustrated.

 I see people learning by doing, the way I did.
 I see people failing, and occasionally winning, the way I did.

-So why did Debra Slone and I build a case management solution for self-represented litigants?
+So why did Debra Slone and I build tools, courses, workshops, and community — a platform for self-represented litigants?

 Because even though we’ve had more experience than most of the people I see in court, we still face judges in our own cases who, at first sight, expect nothing but foolishness from us.
 We see it on their faces, hear it in their voices, detect it in their questions and comments.